Self-questioning: Why Should We Practice It on a Daily Basis?

 Release emotions

 At various points in life, we all encounter emotional hurdles that leave us feeling “stuck”.
 Whether triggered by significant events like the loss of a loved one or the end of a relationship, these emotional upheavals may prompt us to retreat and shield ourselves from the pain.
-While this coping mechanism offers temporary respite, over time, it will result in the establishment of “invisible psychological barriers” that isolate us from others and render us numb in terms of emotions.
+While this coping mechanism offers temporary respite, over time, it will result in the establishment of “invisible psychological barriers” that isolate us from others and render us numb.

 “Why do I find myself emotionally immobilized?”